Windigo

 3.

-Many of us, looking at this problem, do what Scorsese did.
-We’re cognizant of our past but in continuing to view it through too white a lens we make fertile soil for a self-flagellating prejudice: “We whites (or all humans) are doomed to be this way, greedy, self-serving, exceptional, alien, unable to be in touch with ourselves or nature, unable to rejoin the web of reciprocity we’ve gotten ourselves cast out of, either exempt from the curse of Windigo or cursed by it forever.”
+Viewing history through too white a lens makes fertile soil for a certain self-flagellating prejudice: “We whites (or all humans) are doomed to be this way forever, greedy, self-serving, exceptional, alien, unable to be part of the web of reciprocity we’ve gotten ourselves cast out of.”
 No; Windigo is a sickness.
-Sicknesses can go away, and this is one of culture, not biochemistry.
+Sicknesses can go away.
 The era of ignoring what other cultures can tell us about healing from it, thus avoiding the responsibility to heal from it, is coming to a forced and rapid end.